vishrutvats-dev/react-native-red-brick-orange-brick/README.md

+This React Native project depicts an interesting game to tap on the 3x3 grid cells and check the colored pattern.

+**Steps:**
+Initially, all cells are white.
+Click on one random cell.
+It turns to red.
+If any cell is already having red color, it reverts back to white.
+It applies to each cell in the grid.

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!